 The term "no action" is not defined in either the CWA or EPA guidance.
-According to EPA's September 23, 2014 action letter, "no action" means EPA is not taking action on these provisions because they are not (1) legally binding provisions adopted or established pursuant to State law that (2) address designated uses, criteria, or antidegradation, and (3) describe the desired condition or level of protection of the water body.
+According to EPA's September 23, 2014 action letter related to the 2014 TSWQS revision, "no action" means EPA is not taking action on these provisions because they are not (1) legally binding provisions adopted or established pursuant to State law that (2) address designated uses, criteria, or antidegradation, and (3) describe the desired condition or level of protection of the water body.
 At this time the EPA has not requested that this language be removed from the TSWQS, and all language for which the EPA has taken "no action" remains part of the state adopted rule.